edvinaskrucas/validator-service/README.md

 ## Installation

-As it is using composer packaging system you need just to add this ```"edvinaskrucas/validator-service": "*""``` to your composer.json file and update your project.
+As it is using composer packaging system you need just to add this ```"edvinaskrucas/validator-service": "dev-master""``` to your composer.json file and update your project.

 ### Laravel service provider